rkp8/ParkingApp/README.md

   <br>

+    -Implement Reserve a spot (check mark), Cancel a reservation (x mark) and Report issue with a spot (! mark) features.
+     All should update Firebase db accordingly.

     -Every space with 1 in Availability should be highlighted in blue to mark as open

     -Every space with 0 in Availability should be highlighted in red mark as occupied